-The means to gain product approval and CE marking of a product can be achieved by the application of European harmonised standards (often referred to as technical/alternative solutions).
+The means to gain product approval and CE marking of a product can be achieved by the application of European harmonised standards (often referred to as technical/ alternative solutions).

 Depending on the product that you intend to manufacture, you should check the European standard or other technical solution to determine the performance requirements, testing etc required.
 At the same time, you should contact a notified body (otherwise known as a third-party testing body or conformity assessment body) for assistance, notified bodies are an essential part of the conformity assessment process leading to CE marking.
-They can inform on testing requirements, sampling, and development of technical documentation related to the product.
+The notified body will assess the device to ensure it conforms with the requirements of the relevant directive or regulation.
 Following completion of testing, the manufacturer is required to maintain a technical documentation compliant with the relevant regulations and directives.

 If you are manufacturing a PPE or Medical Devices product in response to the COVID-19 pandemic, the European Commission has published guidelines related to CE marking your product.
-You should contact the applicable national market surveil-lance authority to discuss.
+You should contact the applicable national market surveillance authority to discuss the derogation procedure for placing non CE marked devices on the national market.

-If you intend to import PPE and/or Medical Devices for sale or distribution in Ireland, you have responsibilities and obligations.
-(Please refer to the Regulation or Directive for the obligations of economic operators.)
+If you intend to import PPE and/or Medical Devices for sale or distribution in Ireland, you have responsibilities and obligations, please refer to the Regulation or Directive for the obligations of economic operators.